C.F. Pachuca (women): 2020–2023

 After more than three years at the helm, Eva Espejo decided to step down as manager to take the position of sporting director of the club in late 2020.
 During her tenure as manager, Espejo led Pachuca to its first title and league final.
 As sporting director, Espejo appointed Spanish manager Toña Is as her successor.

 In April 2022, Juan Carlos Cacho was appointed as manager of the team near the end of the regular phase of the Clausura 2022 tournament after the previous manager, Octavio Valdez, was dismissed by the club due to indiscipline.
 Cachos's appointment as manager was the fourth time the club had appointed a manager since Eva Espejo step down as manager in December 2020.
 Under Cacho, the team had rough patch in the final games of the regular phase of the Clausura 2022, but it was able to recover to have a successful run to the final in the liguilla phase, eliminating favorites América and Monterrey in the quarter-finals and semi-finals respectively.
-Pachuca once again lost the final against Chivas with a 4–3 aggregate score.
+Pachuca once again lost the final against Guadalajara with a 4–3 aggregate score.

 Ahead of the Apertura 2022 tournament, Pachuca made the surprising signing of Spanish international player, Jenni Hermoso, who was previously at Barcelona.
-Hermoso signing with Pachuca was considered by commentators to be a sign of the grow of Liga MX Femenil and women's football in Mexico in a relatively short period of time, as foreign players were allow to play in the league for the first time a year prior to Hermoso's arrival to Pachuca.
+Hermoso signing with Pachuca was considered by commentators to be a sign of the growth of the Liga MX Femenil and women's football in Mexico in a relatively short period of time, as foreign players were allowed to play in the league for the first time a year prior to Hermoso's arrival to Pachuca.

-With Hermoso and Charlyn Corral, Pachuca returned to a league final once more during the Clausura 2023 tournament.
+With Hermoso and Charlyn Corral, Pachuca Femenil returned to a league final once more during the Clausura 2023 tournament.
 During this tournament, Pachuca broke the league's record of goals scored during the regular season of a tournament by scoring 53 goals, with 38 of the 53 goals being scored by Hermoso (18) and Corral (20).
-Pachuca finished the regular phase of the tournament in the 5th place, three points away from the top of the table.
-In the liguilla, Pachuca beat Chivas and Monterrey in the quarter-finals and semi-finals to play the final against Club América.
+Pachuca finished the regular phase of the tournament in 5th place, three points away from the top of the table.
+In the liguilla, Pachuca defeated Guadalajara and Monterrey in the quarter-finals and semi-finals to play the final against Club América.
 Pachuca once again ended up falling short in the final, losing to América by a 4–2 aggregate score.

-After a disappointing Apertura 2023 tournament, in which the team barely qualified to the playoffs, just to be eventually eliminated by América in the quarter-finals with a shocking 9–2 aggregate score, the club decided to sacked Juan Carlos Cacho as their manager. on 30 November 2023, the club announced that Cachos’ assistant, Oscar Torres, was being appointed as the new manager of the team.
+After a disappointing Apertura 2023 tournament, in which the team barely qualified to the playoffs, just to be eventually eliminated by América in the quarter-finals with a shocking 9–2 aggregate score, the club decided to sacked Juan Carlos Cacho as their manager.
+On November 30, 2023, the club announced that Cachos’ assistant, Oscar Torres, was being appointed as the new manager of the team.